ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Deposited transactions (TODO: LINK) are transactions on L2 that are initiated on L1.
+[Deposited transaction](./glossary.md#deposited-transaction) are transactions on L2
+that are initiated on L1.
 The gas that they use on L2 is bought on L1 via a gas burn or a direct payment.
 We maintain a fee market and hard cap on the amount of gas provided to all deposits in a single L1 block.

 The gas provided to deposited transactions is sometimes called "guaranteed gas".
-The gas provided to deposited transactions is unqiue in the regards that it is not refundable as it is sometimes paid for with a gas burn and there may not be any ETH to refund to it.
+The gas provided to deposited transactions is unique in the regard that it is not refundable.
+It cannot be refunded as it is sometimes paid for with a gas burn and there may not be any ETH left to refund.

 The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

-The price of L2 gas for deposits is set by a fee market on L1.

 ## Gas Stipend